 - Class 2: Post-weld heat treatment not required

 The foundry may conduct some welding on a casting without necessitating heat treating or re-heat treating.
 This is normal in the case of very small, cosmetic welds.

 If welds require heat treating, it is important to specify Class 1, along with the grade.
 Contrastingly, if heat treatment will not be used, Class 2 should be specified along with the grade.

 ASTM A27 strength testing

-Tests are normally performed on representative steel bars, called coupons, rather than on sections taken from actual castings.
-Tests made on these representative steel bars have the same composition of the casting, as they are poured and heat treated at the same time as the castings.
-Therefore, the results show the steel quality, but not necessarily the properties of the actual casting.
-For example, when a heat treatment is administered, solidification conditions and rate of cooling have an impact—rate of cooling is affected by the size, shape, and thickness of the casting.
+Strength tests are typically performed on representative steel bars, called coupons, rather than sections taken from actual castings.
+Tests made on coupons have the same composition of the casting as they are poured and heat treated at the same time as the castings.
+The results will show the steel’s quality, but not necessarily the properties of the actual casting.
+During heat treatment, solidification conditions and cooling rate are affected by the size, shape, and thickness of the casting.

-- Tensile Strength (also referred to as ultimate tensile strength) is the strength of a material measured by the greatest stress it can undergo while being stretched before breaking
+The strength of a material measured by the greatest stress it can undergo while being stretched before breaking.

-- Yield Point is the tension a material can undergo before it starts to deform plastically
+The tension a material can undergo before it starts to deform plastically.

-- Elongation (%)is the percentage of the initial length that a tensile test piece stretches before breaking or fracturing (length at breaking minus initial length, divided by the initial length)
+The percentage of the initial length that a tensile test piece stretches before breaking or fracturing.

-- Reduction of area (%) is the difference between the original cross-sectional area of a tensile specimen and the smallest area after rupture, expressed as a percentage of the original area
+The difference between the original cross-sectional area of a tensile specimen and the smallest area after rupture (expressed as a percentage of the original area).